-Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, (ii) delete the phrase "at Seller’s option" from the fifth line and replace it with the following: “absent a sale”, and (iii) insert after the phrase “commercially reasonable manner” in the sixth line, the following phrase “; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product not received by Buyer, the Sales Price with respect to such Product shall be deemed equal to zero (0)".
+(6) Section 1.53 is amended to (i) delete the phrase "at the Delivery Point" from the second line, (ii) delete the phrase "at Seller’s option" from the fifth line and replace it with the following: “absent a sale”, and (iii) insert after the phrase “commercially reasonable manner” in the sixth line, the following phrase “; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product not received by Buyer, the Sales Price with respect to such Product shall be deemed equal to zero (0)".

+(7) Section 1.62 is added as follows:

+“Energy Management Services Agreement” or “ESMA” shall refer to the agreement executed among Party A, Party B, the Public Service Commission of Yazoo City and the Clarksdale Public Utilities Commission, effective as of May 1, 2001.

 Prior Transactions.
 The following is added as a separate second paragraph of Section 2.2:

 "Party A and Party B confirm the terms of those Transactions referenced on Attachment A hereto as evidenced by the written confirmations with respect thereto, and agree that such Transactions are, effective as of the Effective Date, governed by this Master Agreement, and are part of the single integrated agreement between the Parties consistent with the first paragraph of this Section 2.2."